Is A Tax Preparer Liable for Mistakes?

 - Making changes in the tax return documents

-- Generating a larger refund with an incorrect filing status
+- Generating a larger refund by using an incorrect filing status

 - Generating a large refund by creating false exemptions or dependents